nrrs/quickfit-app/docs/api-endpoints.md

 - method: POST

 ##### Edit one movement
+*restricted to users who are the authors of the movement being edited*
 - /api/movements/4/
 - method: PATCH
 - contentType: 'application/json'
 - data: {"demo_url": “vvvv”}

 ##### Delete one movement
+*restricted to users who are the authors of the movement being deleted*
 - /api/movements/4/
 - method: DELETE